Course Catalog 2024-2025

 IDP 135 Examining Equity and Action-Based Design for Leaders 2 (1 Credit)

 This course provides students with both a theoretical and practical foundation in facilitation and design for social change.
-Students will learn human-centered and equity-centered design principles, as well as, different modes of facilitation.
+Students learn human-centered and equity-centered design principles, as well as different modes of facilitation.
 This is Part Two of a two-tiered cohort program: the Leading for Equity and Action-Based Design (LEAD) Scholars Program, a new leadership program for students sponsored through the partnership of the Office for Equity and Inclusion (OEI) and the Wurtele Center for Leadership (WCL).
 S/U only.
 Prerequisite: IDP 134.
 Enrollment limited to 20.
 Instructor permission required.

 Fall, Spring, Variable